Crosby, Guentzel lead Pens past Islanders, back to playoffs

 Crosby has three goals and eight points in his last three games played.
 It was his third straight multipoint effort and team-best 25th of the season.

-Crosby has a team-high 80 points and he reached the milestone for the 11th time in his career, most among all active players.
+Crosby has a team-high 80 points and he reached the milestone for the 11th time in his career, most among all active players and seventh in NHL history.
 He’s one goal from 30 for the 10th time in his career and is looking to join Mario Lemieux and Jagr as the only players in franchise history with 10 or more 30-goal seasons.

 Crosby has 40 goals and 128 points in 78 career games against the Islanders.
 Pittsburgh is 49-19-20 in those games.